florianhartung/debugger-rs/paper/main.typ

   - Relating symbols to source code: Useful feature for user

 == Symbols
-- One kind of debug information produced by compilers
+- Debuggers only know addresses by default, however this makes usage hard

+- Compilers improve debugging experience by producing additional information useful to a debugger
 - Types of symbols for #acr("ELF") binaries: functions, ...
-- Debuggers use this information to directly relate source code
+- Debuggers use this information as annotations to relate parts of machine code to its original source code
 - Look at ELF symbol table & string table for example

 // are variables & stack frame debug information also symbols?